 4.)
 Play more games with the kids.
 Cards, dice – so many opportunities!
 Less than, more than, equalities and inequalities.
 Check out the games that they’re playing on the computer.
 There’s often loads of math involved.
 Or what about fun apps like DragonBox Algebra?

 5.)
-Read math stories.
-Think about all the ways you’ve avoided math – don’t pass that on.
+Read math stories (like Ten in the Bed or 100 Angry Ants) Think about all the ways you’ve avoided math – don’t pass that on.

 6.)
 Notice the shapes and patterns in architecture.
 Or in your living room.
 Or in nature.
 Google Zentangles or other ways to draw repetitive lines and curves.